We absolutely can’t thank you enough.

 Stage III of renal cancer involves a tumor in the kidney, and at least one nearby lymph node, or the tumor spread has grown into the fatty tissue around the kidney, or has invaded the kidney’s main blood vessel.
 Surgical removal of the tumor remains an option at this stage of kidney cancer.
 Stage IV of the disease is when the cancer has spread beyond the fatty layer of tissue around the kidney, and infected nearby lymph nodes or the adrenal gland.
 It may have spread to other organs, such as the bowel system, pancreas or lungs.
 Surgery is usually not a treatment option at Stage IV.
 Treatments could involve various therapies to remove some of the tumors, targeted drug treatments, or relief of pain.
 Sometimes various treatments are combined.

-Missed or delayed diagnosis of kidney cancer
+diagnosis of kidney cancer

 Medical professionals can miss or delay a diagnosis of kidney cancer for a variety of reasons.
 For example, a doctor may note an abnormality on a CT scan as part of an emergency room visit for lower back pain, but not order a follow up renal ultrasound to rule out cancer.
 Or a doctor may diagnose a kidney infection, cyst or benign tumor based on symptoms, instead of definitively ruling out cancer.